collocations.org

 VERBS

-His illness left him subject to asthmatic attacks.
+His illness left him subject to asthma attacks.

-At this stage these are proposals and are still subject to change.
+At this stage these proposals are still subject to change.

 2. under the authority of sb/sth